SovereignCloudStack/website/_i18n/en/_posts/blog/2023-08-29-new-cpu-leaks.md

 [spectre-meltdown-checker.sh](https://github.com/speed47/spectre-meltdown-checker).
 When executed (with root privileges) on a host, it checks whether your CPU is susceptible to various vulnerabilities and informs you about the mitigation status.
-There's one limitation that you should be aware of, however:
+There's one limitation that you should be aware of:
 When running the tool inside a virtual machine, it can not comprehensively determine how well the hypervisor protects against these speculative data leaks between virtual machines.